Bull Dempsey

-James Smith (born January 16, 1988) is an American professional wrestler currently performing internationally under the ring name Bull James.
+James Smith (born January 16, 1988) is an American professional wrestler. currently performing on the independent circuit under the ring name Bull James.
 He is best known for his time in WWE, where he performed on NXT, under the ring name Bull Dempsey.

 Professional wrestling career

 Early career (2005–2013)

 Smith made his debut on October 28, 2005, at East Coast Professional Wrestling event under the ring name Donnie "The Body" Johnson, where he lost to Ace Wylde.
 Over the next five months, Smith wrestled in National Wrestling Alliance as Baby Hughie.
 On September 26, 2009, at NWA New Jersey The Dennis Coralluzzo Invitational 2009, The Powers of Pain (The Barbarian and The Warlord) defeated The Varsity Club (Baby Hughie and Rob Eckos).
 In 2010, Smith changed his ring name to Smith James.
 On July 21, 2011, James defeated Memphis Mofo in a TNA dark match.

 In 2012, James joined The New Age Wrecking Crew with Bill Carr, Stockade and Vince Steele.
 On March 10, 2012, Steele and James entered in a tournament to crown a new ACE Tag team Champions, but were defeated in the finals by The Movement.
 On March 9, 2013, James and Vince Steele won the American Championship Entertainment (ACE) Tag Team Championship.
 They lost the titles on May 11, 2013.
 On February 23, 2013, James and Bill Carr won the NYWC Tag Team Championship.
 However, they lost the title against Mikey Whipwreck and Stockade on June 23, 2013, his last match in the company.